holidaycheck/tech-blog/_posts/2019-01-10-our-okr-process.md

 <img src="/img/posts/2019-01-10-our-okr-process/warning.svg" alt="" class="filler"/>

-Our current way of doing things is also quite different from what we publicly presented in our case study at workpath.com - on the one hand because our process is changing continuously and on the other hand because case studies usually only contain the positive parts of a story.
+Usually you'll only hear about how awesome some process is or read a case study of how much a company improved after applying a new process.
+You'll less often will read about the problems that said processes have - about the things that we don't have figured out yet.
 But I think it is important to also talk about the problems and shortcomings of processes and companies publicly.

 As you might have noticed, in my opinion our current process has lots of flaws.
 Splitting up teams is problematic, the way we communicate and treat changes is imho just not ok and makes people like me feel like "just a resource".